izmomin45/EDA-On-Super-Store-Sale/README.md

-#Data Description
+# Data Description

 This analysis focuses on an EDA (Exploratory Data Analysis) of a dataset containing various aspects of sales and customer orders.
-The goal is to uncover insights related to order patterns, profitability, customer preferences, and other key metrics.
+The goal is to uncover insights related to order patterns, profitability, customer preferences, and other key metrics. its has **23 Columns And Close to 6000 Rows**

-  #Columns Description
+  # Columns Description

 1] Order ID: (String) Unique identifier for each order.